jackreid/jackreid.github.io/pages/media_reviews/podcasts.md

 **Status: Ongoing**

 Not dissimilar to Space and Things, this podcast is straightforward good space journalism.
-Pleasantly enough, the space community is a busy enough place that the two podcasts are rarely if ever redundant with one another.
+Pleasantly enough, the space community is a busy enough place that these two podcasts are rarely if ever redundant with one another.

 ## Space Cafe